buckstephenh/NikeDeck/README.md

 If you have Issues with this project, please create an Issue on GitHub and I will work to resolve.

+This code stores the decks globally, which means every caller sees all decks.
+If the design specified session-local storage, traditionally I might stick the decks in the httpsession object referenced by the JSESSIONID.
+If the design specified database storage, it would also need to specifiy scope such as session, user, global, etc.

 Shuffling only occurs for 1 iteration.
 As you can visualize the doHandShuffle creates some interesting scenarios.
 To shuffle more than once, just issue the command again, you know, like a dealer might do in front of you.
 If you want a parameter to specify number of iterations, please create an Issue on GitHub so I know you are alive and kicking and waiting for this feature.

 Refactor to support Strategy Pattern with Generics.
 PARTIAL